andrewallaway/homestead-guide-en/introduction/what-is-Apla.rst

 -	Maximum transaction and block sizes, and the maximum number of transactions in one block,
 -	Maximum number of transactions sent by the same account in one block,
--	Maximum amount of Fuel spent on one transaction and one block, -Fuel to APL exchange rate, and other parameters.
+-	Maximum amount of Fuel spent on one transaction and one block,
+- Fuel to APL exchange rate, and other parameters.

 Managing the parameters of the platform configuration ecosystem on the program level is the same as managing the parameters of any other ecosystem.
 Unlike in other ecosystems, where all rights to manage ecosystem parameters belong to the ecosystem founder, changing the parameters of the platform configuration ecosystem can only be performed using the UpdSysContract contract, the management of which is defined in the platform's Legal System.
 Contracts (smart laws) of the Legal System are created before the network is launched and implement the rights and standards, stipulated in the “Platform's Legal System” section of the White Paper.